Turn French text into pronunciation practice.

 Best for

-- Hearing a sentence after translating it
+- Hearing a sentence after understanding it

 - Practising silent letters, liaison, rhythm, and intonation